mlwilkerson/fa-svg-without-pseudo-elements/README.md

 ## Omitting the PseudoElements Plugin

-That is only a viable workaround if you're not using pseudo-elements for Font Awesome SVG/JS in your project.
+Omitting the `PseudoElements` plugin is only a viable workaround if you're not using pseudo-elements for Font Awesome SVG/JS in your project.
 By default, they are not enabled in the `FontAwesomeConfig`.
 So unless you know that you do need them, then probaly you aren't using them anyway.

 To check whether they are enabled in your project, from the JavaScript console, run: